Building an emergency fund

 If you have a home loan with an offset account,

-you can use this account as your emergency fund.
-That way, the
+you could use this account as your emergency fund.
+That way, your

 Ways to save every day